JohnCoene/packer/docs/guide/scaffolds.md

 ℹ Run `bundle` to build the JavaScript files
 ```

-Like other scaffolds the R code generated contains a toy example.
+Like other scaffolds the R code generated contains a toy example: it renders shiny tags in red.

 ```r
 library(shiny)